Hi. I’m Bradlee.

 I’ve mostly been a lurker in Rust for a while, making a couple small contributions here and there.
 So launching dtparse feels like nice step towards becoming a functioning member of society.
 But not too much, because then you know people start asking you to pay bills, and ain’t nobody got time for that.

 But I built dtparse, and you can read about my thoughts on the process.
 Or don’t.
 I won’t tell you what to do with your life (but you should totally keep reading).

 Slow down, what?

 OK, fine, I guess I should start with why someone would do this.

-The standard library support for time in Python is kinda dope, but there are a lot of extras
+standard library support for time in Python is kinda dope, but there are a lot of extras that go

 Date/time parsing, it turns out, is just like everything else involving computers and time: it feels like it shouldn’t be that difficult to do, until you try to do it, and you realize that people suck and this is why we can’t we have nice things.
 But alas, we’ll try and make contemporary art out of the rubble and give it a pretentious name like Time.